-Jason Austin, behavioral health homeless coordinator for the county, told supervisors that the county recently recorded its first case of COVID-19 among its transient population.
-That person was placed in the county’s new program in a hotel in Orange that is funded and mandated by the state.
+Jason Austin, the behavioral health homeless coordinator for the county, told supervisors the county recently recorded its first case of COVID-19 among its transient population.
+That person was placed in the county’s new program in a hotel in Orange funded and mandated by the state.

-Some of the transients housed in hotels and motels will have COVID-19, but the sites will be lockdown facilities with private security preventing coming and going, officials said.
+Some transients housed in hotels and motels will have COVID-19, but the sites will be lockdown facilities with private security preventing coming and going, officials said.

 The former Joplin Youth Center in Trabuco Canyon will be up and running in the next several days as soon as the water quality serving the facility is up to code.
 That site will be reserved mostly for elderly transients who are asymptomatic, Austin said.

 The county has ordered three sprung structures, which are like large tents, to shelter healthy transients because they would allow for better physical distancing than the county’s shelters.

 >> Want to read more stories like this?
 Get our Free Daily Newsletters Here!Follow us: